spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-intro.md

 To do this, in Windows Explorer, in the directory `...\UnrealEngine\samples\UnrealGDKExampleProject\Game`, double-click on `GDKShooter.sln`.
 4. In Visual Studio, select **Local Windows Debugger** in the toolbar to open your project in the Unreal Editor.

-You can now get going setting up replication of health changes.
+You can now set up replication of health changes.

 </br>
 </br>